 ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority T-6.6 Downtown Employee Parking High Policy Short TC, PKC, SBA No Progress Medium No official policy at this time.
-This recommendation was for there to be a large parking lot remote from downtown to accommodate employees.
-RECOMMENDATIONS: Presuming that there is no likely space downtown to create a new parking facility, we recommend removing this item.
-Alternatively, the Town may want to consider a different approach to either decrease employee parking demand or cooperative usage of currently available parking for employees while they are working (and see 6.3 above).
-T-6.7 Implement Tiered Approach to Parking Medium Policy / \$ Intermediate 1 ΓC, PKC, POC, FC SV( No Progress Medium
+This recomme RECOMMENDATIONS: Presuming that there Alternatively, the Town may want to consider a available parking for employees while they are e is no likely space d different approach lowntown to cre to either decrea ate a new parking ្ត facility, we recomme end removing th is item.
+T-6.7 Implement Tiered Approach to Parking Medium Policy / \$ Intermediate ΓC, PKC, POC, FC SV(No Progress Medium